 Applied in: Winter 2013

-University Offers: Bath, Birmingham, Glasgow, Imperial College, Sheffield
+University Offers: Imperial College, Birmingham, Glasgow, Bath, Sheffield

 Computer Science is increasingly taking a more important part in our lives, at home, at work or during our leisure time.
 I’m keen to understand the impacts of evolution of Computer Science: learning how artificial intelligence, machine learning or pattern recognition would influence our future lifestyle are few examples of exciting areas to focus on.
 Studying Computer Science will equip me to embrace lateral thinking which could help solve every-day life problems and consequently extend my expertise post graduation to model scenarios and build products aimed at the consumer market.